maion308/library_sql/readme.md

 ## Get Started

-Clone down this repo and open its contents in Atom.
+Clone down this repo and open its contents in your editor.
 Then read through and follow the steps below.

 ## Creating Our Database